Two Loop Shoelace Knot

 Notice that the loose end of the right (yellow) loop drops back down to the front left, making the finished knot

-exactly the same as if you'd used the regular method.
+exactly the same as if you'd used the regular one-loop method.

 || If tied